MchainNetwork/airdrop-contract/README.md

 ### Airdrop Contract

-This repository contains a smart contract for conducting ERC20 token airdrops, specifically designed and utilized for the airdrops of MAR ERC20 tokens on the Polygon zkEVM network.
+This repository contains a smart contract for conducting ERC20 token airdrops, specifically designed and utilized for the airdrops of MARK tokens on the Arbitrum One network.
 The contract allows users to send a specific ERC20 token to multiple recipients in a single transaction, ensuring efficiency and cost-effectiveness.

 ### Features